 Volunteer duties may include but are not limited to removing invasive plants on many of our trails, assisting in plantings, trimming plants along our boardwalk, leaf-blowing the parking lot, boardwalk, and pavilion, and various other tasks.

 Because these are outdoor activities, it’s important to wear weather appropriate clothing, closed-toed shoes, and sunscreen.
 Bug spray is also recommended during the summer months.
 Please bring a reusable water bottle and gardening gloves!

-We have Restoration and Maintenance opportunities on most Mondays and Saturdays from 8am-12pm (11am June-Sept).
+We have Maintenance opportunities on most Saturdays from 8am-12pm (11am June-Sept).
 Restoration work takes place on Mondays and opportunities are posted on an as-needed basis.
 Please register in advance on our Event Calendar as we have limited volunteer spaces.
 These opportunities are available for adults as well as youth.
 Please see the Volunteer Manual for our age requirements and youth guidelines.

 Available dates/times are as follows: